RasaHQ/financial-demo/data/nlu/nlu.md

  - Yes, when will the card be delivered
  - Yes, what's the delivery time
  - Yeah, what's the delivery eta
+ - Yep, how long will it take to arrive

 ## intent:priority_delivery
  - Can I get it delivered faster than that